dsalomoni/my-ubuntu/README.md

 This will create a new Docker image, called `my_ubuntu`, on your system.
 Note that you must issue the command above from the same directory where you have put the `Dockerfile`.

 The first time you execute this command it will take some time because several files will have to be downloaded.
-However, subsequent changes will be much faster.
+However, subsequent rebuilds will be much faster.

 ## Run the Ubuntu GUI through Docker